AppDaemon/appdaemon/README.md

 # Description

 AppDaemon is a loosely coupled, multithreaded, sandboxed python execution environment for writing automation apps for [Home Assistant](https://home-assistant.io/) home automation software.
+As of release 2,0,0 it also provides a configurable dashboard (HADashboard) suitable for wall mounted tablets.

 # Installation